nathanboachie/BBB-PPP/README.md

 ```

 The results of the simulation are written in a `.txt` file whose name is defined by `dumper_filename`.
 The 10 first lines
-of this file contain information regarding key aspects of the simulation.
-For lines 11 and below, the first column indicates
+of this file contain information regarding key input parameter of the simulation.
+For lines 11 and below, the first column
-the time step and the second column the simulation time.
-Information regarding the other columns are documented in
+indicates the time step and the second column the simulation time.
+The remainder of the columns store the position of the node
+points of the discretized bubble surface and fluid-fluid interface as well as the values of the normal velocities
+and the potential values at those points.
+Further information regarding the structure of this file is documented in
- `Bubble_Dynamics/include/BIM_solver.hpp` (in the method `write_solution`) and their access and use are succinctly exemplified
+`Bubble_Dynamics/include/BIM_solver.hpp` (in the method `write_solution`).
+Their access and use are moreover exemplified
 in the scripts available in `Bubble_Dynamics/post_processing`.

 ### Flow field quantities